ghorbanzade/UMB-CS110-2015S/Readme.md

 ## Contribution
 To keep it as taught in Spring 2015, content of this repository is **not** subject to change.
 Bug reports however are immensely appreciated.
-If you are willing to further contribute to developing course material for an introductory course to programming in Java, please checkout [Java 101] repository.

 ## License
 All documents are licensed under [Creative Commons Attribution-ShareAlike 4.0 International License].